nimroddanielmaayan/next.js-demo-2/notes.md

 ### The error.tsx File

-- `error.tsx` serves as a catch-all for unexpected errors and allows us to display a fallback UI to users
+- `error.tsx` serves as a "catch-all" for unexpected errors and allows us to display a fallback UI to users

 - The error component accepts two props: `error` and `reset`.
 The `error` prop